We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Considerations: Not all runners love this shoe, though.
 Several reviewers say they don’t feel like their foot sits deep enough within the shoe, making it more uncomfortable than previous versions.
 A few others note that their toes rub on the inside, and even though the shoes are wide, the midsole is still a bit tight.

-Key features: Mizuno’s Wave Rider 23 is a longtime favorite with people who underpronate and have high arches.
-This new version offers the company’s shock-absorbing Cloud midsole and a soft knit upper, which has a sock-like fit and moves with your foot.
+Key features: Mizuno’s Wave Rider 25 is a longtime favorite with people who underpronate and have high arches.
+This new version features a shock-reducing midsole and Mizuno’s special “waveknit” upper that is flexible, breathable, and fits snuggly around your foot.
 Reviewers say this is a great shoe for running all distances.
-Others share that the knit upper allows their feet to breathe well, which is especially helpful on longer runs and for keeping the shoes free from bad odors.
+Others share that the knit upper allows their feet to breathe well, which is especially helpful on longer runs and for keeping this pair free from bad odors.

-Considerations: Several reviewers suggest sizing down with this shoe.
-In particular, they mention that the toe box is wider in the Wave Rider 23 than in older versions.
-Another person mentions that if you’re a longtime wearer of the Wave Rider shoes, this version doesn’t feel as flexible as previous versions.
+Considerations: Several reviewers shared having sizing issues with this shoe being either too big or too small for their size.
+Another person mentions that if you’re a longtime wearer of the Wave Rider shoes, this version doesn’t feel as comfortable as previous versions.

 Considerations: Reviewers say that this shoe runs on the small side, so you may want to size up.
 A few longtime wearers of this model share that version 7 isn’t as durable as previous versions.

 - a buyer’s favorite with over 3,000 five-star reviews on Amazon